cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Note that we only need the base mode variant (as opposed to the verifiable mode variant) of the OPRF described in {{I-D.irtf-cfrg-voprf}}.
-We also assume the existence of a function `KeyGen` from {{I-D.irtf-cfrg-voprf}}, which generates an OPRF private and public key.
+We also assume the existence of a function `KeyGen` from {{I-D.irtf-cfrg-voprf}}, which generates an OPRF private key.
 OPAQUE only requires an OPRF private key.
 We write `(kU, _) = KeyGen()` to denote use of this function for generating secret key `kU` (and discarding the corresponding public key).